 Test Summary Report: The Test Summary Report is created during the testing phase for a software product to provide an overview of results obtained from test cases.

-Usability Testing Report: This type of document is created in the testing phase for a software product to provide feedback on how easy or difficult it is for users to use, and whether any additional features can be included in the project.
+Usability Testing Report: This document is created in the testing phase for a software product to provide feedback on how easy or difficult it is for users to use and whether any additional features can be included in the project.

-Test Plan Report: The reports created during this phase provides information on each test case being executed, as well as other tasks that need to be completed before testing a new version of a software product.
+Test Plan Report: The reports created during this phase provide information on each test case being executed and other tasks that need to be completed before testing a new version of a software product.

-Test Readiness Report: The Test Readiness Report is created during the testing phase for a software project to offer detailed information on what needs to be completed before the next phase of testing can begin.
-It is created by the testing manager weekly to provide information on how well strategies are progressing, and whether any new risks need to be considered.
+Test Readiness Report: The Test Readiness Report is created during the testing phase for a software project to offer detailed information on what needs to be completed before the next testing phase can begin.
+It is created by the testing manager weekly to provide information on how well strategies are progressing and whether any new risks need to be considered.

 Test deliverables vary according to your project’s needs.
-The contents of these documents also depend on the type of testing that is being done, the target audience for testing, etc. Some general guidelines about the contents that can be included in it are:
+The contents of these documents also depend on the testing type, the target audience for testing, etc. Some general guidelines about the contents that can be included in it are:

-- Test descriptions – detailed description of what a tester requires for each test case or activity, such as system functionality, types of users, and tests coverage.
+- Test descriptions – detailed descriptions of what a tester requires for each test case or activity, such as system functionality, types of users, and test coverage.

-- Acceptance criteria (scope) – all specifications regarding acceptance criteria for a project or software including decision tables, scenarios, user stories, etc.
+- Acceptance criteria (scope) – all project or software acceptance criteria specifications, including decision tables, scenarios, user stories, etc.

-- Business Value – software value report in terms of feature set and the business requirement and also possible design changes being implemented into a project or creating test plans based on these documents.
+- Business Value – software value report regarding feature set, the business requirement, and possible design changes being implemented into a project or creating test plans based on these documents.

-- Analysis – analysis reports regarding defects found through testing such as root cause, severity levels, phase of delivery for each defect identified (pre- or post-process), etc.
+- Analysis reports regarding defects found through testing such as root cause, severity levels, delivery phase for each defect identified (pre- or post-process), etc.

 - Acceptance Criteria Documents can be defined only once all defects have been fixed but before testing starts to allow testers to determine if they are ready for the current release to get feedback from stakeholders before starting testing with real scenarios and data inputs.

-- Post Logs/ Activity Logs – it is created when a team can close each test case and has been already tested with the help of a project manager.
+- Post Logs/ Activity Logs – This is created when a team can close each test case and has already been tested with the help of a project manager.

 Will testers need to create their own test deliverables?

-Yes, as previously mentioned they will be depending on what type of testing is being done, the target audience for the product or software to make sure that it meets its expectations and it can be delivered accordingly.
-Let us take an example: If we are developing an online game with new graphics and sounds, testers might have to do regression testing to ensure that only one software bug is present in every version before releasing it.
-This way if there is any defect in previous versions or language which a developer fixed during development will not affect newer versions of the same software.
+Yes, as previously mentioned, they will depend on what type of testing is being done and the target audience for the product or software to make sure that it meets its expectations and can be delivered accordingly.
+For example, If we are developing an online game with new graphics and sounds, testers might have to do regression testing to ensure that only one software bug is present in every version before releasing it.
+This way, if there is any defect in previous versions or language that a developer fixed during development, it will not affect newer versions of the same software.

 How should stakeholders react after seeing test deliverables?

-If any of these documents are included in the project plan, stakeholders will be able to see exactly what they need to expect from their teams.
-For example, a specific team can inform them about the current state of testing and also time windows for asset releases so that marketing gets ready and also devs get enough time for development before releasing new products.
+If any of these documents are included in the project plan, stakeholders can see exactly what they need to expect from their teams.
+For example, a specific team can inform them about the current state of testing and time windows for asset releases so that marketing gets ready and devs get enough time for development before releasing new products.

-How should one identify good Test Deliverables examples?
+How should one identify good examples of Test Deliverables?

 There are a few ways to do this.
 First, you can use some keywords in order to find them on the internet: Software Test Deliverables Examples.
 Second, you can ask teammates who have previously worked on different projects, and third, you can talk to your project manager if they have previous examples regarding test deliverables.

-Testing deliverables that will be used for the next phase of testing should get reviewed by stakeholders, testers, and developers.
-This makes sure that everyone is on the same page before moving to another step or release phase.
-These deliverables are a part of what test teams need in order to create an accurate document that can be delivered into production and also get them ready for the upcoming release.
+Testing deliverables used for the next testing phase should be reviewed by stakeholders, testers, and developers.
+This ensures everyone is on the same page before moving to another step or release phase.
+These deliverables are part of what test teams need to create an accurate document that can be delivered into production and ready for the upcoming release.